 Find a willing travel companion

 While Mr Skylark can’t understand my attraction to these festive markets, in my Mum, I’ve found a more than willing companion.
-So if you’re usual choice of travel mate is likely to be a bit grumpy about the whole thing, it’s best to leave them at home and find a kindred spirit.
+So if your usual choice of travel mate is likely to be a bit grumpy about the whole thing, it’s best to leave them at home and find a kindred spirit.

 If you’re happy travelling solo, find a nice centrally located hostel and meet some like-minded travellers to share your experiences with.